 It’s a beautiful thing.

 But, it was not such a pretty ride getting here – this whole “self-discovery” thing is intense.
 It definitely can feel scary and uncertain and like you just want a big hug and a cookie.
 A big, warm cookie.
 And probably a blanket to hide under, too.
 I get it.
+Becoming aware of ourselves (self-awareness) takes a heck of a lot of courage.

 We’re all on such different journeys on this planet and we come from all walks of life – that’s what makes the life experience so unique and wonderful.
 Yet, at some point many of us start asking questions, “Is this all there is?”
 “Why am I not able to xyz?”
 “Why do I feel shame, embarrassed, etc. when I do xyz?”
 There are lots of questions to be asked and I’m going to leave you with one that started my journey into self-discovery.